Saarthak8/Stock-Trading-Prediction/README.md

-Stock Trading Prediction project by S.P.A.M.
+Stock Trading Prediction website by Saarthak Srivastava.
+All rights reserved.